nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.5 Input food intake

-For daily meals, the user is required to enter his/her current intake of macronutrients, in terms of carbohydrates, fats, and proteins.
-The metric unit of measurement specified is in grams, delimited by commas.
-Refer to sub-category for various scnearios.
+For tracking the user's diet plan progress, the user is encouraged to track their daily food intake by entering the food name and associated macronutrients (carbohydrates, fats and proteins) in grams.
+There are a few ways to input a food intake such as using the pre-stored food values, or adding a brand new food intake.
+The different secnarios are outlined below.

 ### 3.5.1 Input food intake (For new food items that are not created before)

-Inputs food intake for the day and creates new food item.
+Records a food intake for the given date and stores the food in the food item list for easy future reuse.

 **Format:** `food_intake_add d/DATE(in d MMM yyyy format) n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`

 **Example:** `food_intake_add d/31 Mar 2021 n/tomato c/10 f/10 p/10`

-**Note:** At least one value of nutrients is required to create new food item.
-If a particular nutrient value is not provided, it will be set to 0 by default for that.
+**Note:** At least one nutrient value is required to create new food item.
+If a particular nutrient value is not provided, it will be set to 0 by default.

 **Expected output:**